 A14 – Not exactly.
 The AUD Core section closely aligns with the current AUD section.
 Some content previously assessed in FAR, for example accounting for state and local governments, has been moved to the BAR Discipline.
 The REG Core section retains the same content areas, but some content currently assessed in REG has been allocated to the TCP Discipline.
 As part of the CPA Evolution initiative, the AICPA, under the governance of the Board of Examiners, has conducted a practice analysis research study, the results of which define the knowledge and skills required for each of the Core and Discipline sections of the 2024 CPA Exam.
-The final 2024 CPA Exam Blueprints and test design will be published in January 2023.
+The 2024 CPA Exam Blueprints and test design were published in January 2023.

 Q15 – Can I pass one of the new Discipline sections instead of passing AUD, FAR or REG?